Hayao Miyazaki: Personal life

-Miyazaki's wife, Akemi Ōta (大田朱美), was born in 1938 and hired as an inbetween artist at Toei Animation in 1958, working on Panda and the Magic Serpent and Alakazam the Great (1960).
+Miyazaki's wife, Akemi Ōta (大田朱美), was born in 1938 and hired as an inbetween artist at Toei Animation in 1958, working on The White Snake Enchantress (1958) and Alakazam the Great (1960).
 She and Miyazaki met at Toei in 1964, and they married in October 1965.
 At Toei, they worked together on The Great Adventure of Horus, Prince of the Sun and The Wonderful World of Puss 'n Boots.
 They have two sons: Goro, born in January 1967, and Keisuke, born in April 1969.
 Becoming a father changed Miyazaki and he tried to produce work to please his children.